telink-semi/tc_ble_simple_sdk/README.md

 ### Refactoring

 * **ATT**
-  - Adjust the type of parameter of Effective MTU Size to u16 in blc_att_setEffectiveMtuSize.
+  - Adjust the type of parameter of Effective MTU Size to unsigned short in blc_att_setEffectiveMtuSize.
 * **Others**
   * Change the structure of the project.
 Split it into two independent projects:
     - tc_ble_simple_b80B_sdk